Carol Shea-Porter

 Shea-Porter was first elected in 2006, defeating Republican incumbent Jeb Bradley.
 She beat Bradley again in 2008 but was defeated in 2010 by former Manchester Mayor Frank Guinta and left Congress in January 2011.
 In 2012, Shea-Porter reclaimed her seat as she beat Guinta in a rematch.
 She faced Guinta for a third time in the 2014 election and lost for the second time.
 On July 2, 2015, she announced she would again run for her old seat.
 She defeated Guinta for the second time, facing him for the fourth election in a row.

 On October 6, 2017, Shea-Porter announced that she would not run for re-election in 2018.
 Fellow Democrat Chris Pappas was elected on November 6 to succeed Shea-Porter in the 116th United States Congress.

 Early life, education and career

+Early life and education

 Shea-Porter was born in New York City and grew up in the Seacoast Region of New Hampshire, attending local public schools, and graduating from the University of New Hampshire.
 She earned a bachelor's degree in social services and a master's degree in public administration.
 Prior to becoming involved in politics, she and her family lived in Colorado, Louisiana, and Maryland, during which time she was a social worker and community college instructor.

+Career

 After returning to New Hampshire, she worked for the Wesley Clark presidential campaign and was a volunteer for John Kerry’s presidential run.
 She is married to Gene Porter, a former U.S. Army officer, with whom she has two grown children.